Semantic Kernel Hello World Plugins Part 3

 Handle Third Response

-The forth (and last) request to the API now includes the tool message with the response from the GetDailyFact plugin method - along with all the other history of this call:
+The fourth (and last) request to the API now includes the tool message with the response from the GetDailyFact plugin method - along with all the other history of this call:

 Request: